 If I already own Writing With Skill, do I also need Who Said What?

-Yes.
-Writing With Skill (WWS) is a complete writing program.
-However, when students start writing essays or other works which require citation, Who Said What? teaches them the skills needed to decide whether their sources are truthful and accurate, and then how to correctly cite them in their own work.
-WSW? expands on WWS.
+No, it's optional.
+However, when students start writing essays or other works that require citation, Who Said What? teaches them the skills needed to decide whether their sources are truthful and accurate, and then how to correctly cite them in their own work.
+Who Said What? expands on lessons taught in Writing With Skill.

-WSW? walks the reader through properly citing material using the Chicago Manual of Style and other popular reference styles, and it also details how to research:
+Who Said What? walks the reader through properly citing material using the Chicago Manual of Style and other popular reference styles, but it also details how to research:

-WSW? takes the reader through the entire research and citing process.
-WSW? lets the style guides tell whether or not to write out a number or to abbreviate FBI with or without periods.
-WSW? teaches the student how to do research, how to evaluate the usefulness and truthfulness of various sources, and then how to cite them.
+Who Said What? takes the reader through the entire research and citing process.
+It also teaches the student how to do research, how to evaluate the usefulness and truthfulness of various sources, and then how to cite them.
+Who Said What? lets the style guides tell whether or not to write out a number or to abbreviate FBI with or without periods.

 Which level of Writing With Skill introduces the topics in Who Said What?